bensu/zig-csv/README.md

 # zig-csv

-Parses CSV into zig structs, trying to balance speed with ergonomics.
+Parses CSV into structs that you define.

+> **Disclaimer**: I haven't used this in production and I don't know how it would fare there.
+I made this to learn zig.

 ## Quickstart